-FCS_COP.1.1/3DES The TSF shall perform encryption and decryption in accordance with a specified cryptographic algorithm Triple Data Encryption Standard (3DES) - ECB mode and cryptographic key sizes 112 bit or 168 bit key size that meet the following standard: [9], chapter 2 and 3.
-TOE implements 3DES with key option 1 and 2 with ECB mode.
+FCS_COP.1.1/3DES The TSF shall perform encryption and decryption in accordance with a specified cryptographic algorithm Triple Data Encryption Standard (3DES) - ECB mode and cryptographic key sizes 112 bit or 168 bit that meet the following: standard ([9], chapter 2 and 3).
+TOE implements 3DES with key option 1 and 2 with ECB mode and CBC mode.